 Fairfax, VA 22030

-Applicants with international credentials may upload unofficial documents to the Self Service Center.
+Applicants with international credentials may upload unofficial documents to the application portal.
 Official documents must be sealed and sent via mail to the Office of Graduate Admissions.
 For more information, please review the International Applicant Requirements page.

 Office of Graduate Admissions